Patrikejane/CodingStanderdsDoc/GenaralStandards.md

 | Avoid Misleading Names | Prevents bugs and confusion |
 | Name for Intent | Communicates the purpose of code |

-Naming things is hard—but it's worth doing right.
-Your future self (and your teammates) will thank you!

 #  Comments and Documentation Guide